DAC8 Reporting Templates and the XML Schema: What CASPs Submit in 2026

 • DAC8 data is exchanged as XML over the EU Common Communication Network.

-• The EU schema aligns with the OECD CARF/CRS XML schemas (published with guidance October 2024).
+• The EU schema aligns with the OECD CARF/CRS XML schemas, published with guidance in October 2024.

-• It is schema-defined, not a fillable form: reporting-entity block, per-user identity/residency block, per-asset annual-aggregate block.
+• It is schema-defined, not a fillable form: a reporting-entity block, a per-user identity/residency block, and a per-asset annual-aggregate block.

-• National transposition can add/vary fields — the practical template is the EU/OECD schema plus home-authority extensions.
+• National transposition can add or vary fields, so the practical template is the EU/OECD schema plus home-authority extensions.

-• The schema is the easy part: schema-valid + incomplete data = a well-formatted wrong filing.
+• The schema is the easy part: schema-valid plus incomplete data still equals a well-formatted wrong filing.

 The structure, conceptually